DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 If you are interested in moving to England to teach languages or physics in an English secondary school, you could be eligible for a single payment of £10,000 from the UK government to pay back some of your moving expenses, including visa costs and the [immigration health surcharge](https://www.gov.uk/healthcare-immigration-application).

 The international relocation payment (IRP) will be available to non-UK citizens starting work in English secondary schools in the academic year September 2023 to July 2024.
 If you are eligible, it will be paid around the end of your first term working in England.
-You will not have to pay this money back and it can be spent in any way you wish.
+You will not have to pay this money back.
 You can only receive the IRP once.

 ### Check your eligibility for the IRP